fderuiter/face_stretcher/README.md

 - Supports JPEG, PNG and WebP uploads up to 10MB with drag-and-drop convenience.
 - Built with Vite for fast development and optimized production build.
 - Automatically detects your face using TensorFlow.js and suggests a crop.
 If detection fails, a manual cropper UI lets you select the face region.
+- Toggle classic **N64 Mode** for a low-poly mesh or switch to a smoother high-res version.

 ## Getting Started